 Plasterboard walls may be suitable for tiles, depending on their weight and how well the plasterboard is fixed to the stud wall underneath.
 You may need to seek advice on this.
-Normally a plasterboard wall which has not been skimmed has a load bearing of 32kg/m2.
+Normally a plasterboard wall which has not been skimmed has a load bearing of 32kgs per m2.
 These walls should be primed first, left to dry and then the adhesive applied directly to the wall.
-Add 3.5 kg/m2 for adhesive and grout to the tile weight in kg/m2 when calculating weights for wall load bearings.

 Plaster is a suitable surface as long as it is dry and in good condition.
-Normally a plaster wall has a load bearing of 20kg/m2.
+Normally a plaster wall has a load bearing of 20kgs per m2.
 Remove any loose or crumbling plaster and repair it with new plaster or filler before rubbing down to a level finish.
 Prime the walls and leave to dry before commencing to tile.
 It is important to check weight restrictions before fixing tiles.
 Always seek professional advice if you are tiling over plaster.
-Plaster walls must be primed.
-Ardex P51 or Mapei Primer G are suitable.
+Mapei Primer G and Ardex P51 are suitable for priming gypsum pink plaster.

-Rendered walls can be tiled but, as with floors, new rendering must be allowed to dry out completely before tiling; normally a period of 21 days is recommended.
-Rendered vertical walls are a good base for tiles up to 15mm / 5%" thick with a maximum height of 3.6m / 12ft approx. For tiles thicker than this the render must be reinforced with metal mesh screwed to the wall.
+Rendered walls can be tiled but new rendering must be allowed to dry out completely before tiling; normally a period of 21 days is recommended.
+Rendered vertical walls are a good base for tiles up to 15mm / 5/8" thick with a maximum height of 3.6 metres/approximately 12 foot.
+For tiles thicker than this the render must be reinforced with metal mesh screwed to the wall.
 Professional advice regarding this is recommended.

 Papered walls cannot be tiled.
 Strip the paper completely, check for loose plaster or other damage, repair as necessary and then allow the wall to dry out thoroughly before priming.
+Allow the primer to fully dry.

-Old ceramic wall tiles we do not recommend tiling over old tiles because of weight restrictions and stability.
+Old ceramic wall tiles

+We do not recommend tiling over old tiles because of weight restrictions and stability.
 Old tiles should be removed and the exposed surface should be prepared as appropriate (see above).